open-contracting-extensions/eforms/docs/mapping.md

         </td>
         <td class="mapping">

 These values map to the same `Amendment` objects as created for BT-140.
-Update the corresponding `Amendment` object, <a href="operations.md#convert-a-date-to-iso-format">convert date to ISO format</a> and map to its `.documentsChangeDate`.
+Update the corresponding `Amendment` object, [convert date to ISO format](operations.md#convert-a-date-to-iso-format) and map to its `.documentsChangeDate`.

 ```xml
 <efac:Change>